jacknguyen186282/LocalHost_HappySocialMedia_WebApp/README.md

 3) Back end

   - Spring Boot: This is an open-source Java-based framework that is used to create a microservice.
-In this project, Spring Boot is the backbone for our backend, hence, you need to visit the link (https://start.spring.io/) to start to initialize the project as same as the picture below:
+In this project, Spring Boot is the backbone for our backend, hence, you need to visit the link (https://start.spring.io/) to start initializing the project as same as the picture below:

 ![image](https://user-images.githubusercontent.com/58252249/119272486-524a8680-bc30-11eb-8b2d-b5ab7194b133.png)